tuckyeah/ruby-vs-js-list-challenge/README.md

 ## Requirements

-Complete these exercises in both Ruby and Python:
+Complete these exercises in both Ruby and JavaScript:

 -   [True for Any?](http://www.codewars.com/kata/enumerable-magic-number-2-true-for-any)
 -   [True for None?](http://www.codewars.com/kata/enumerable-magic-number-4-true-for-none)

-You should be running `grunt nag` before diagnosing any bugs, since it finds some of the most common sources of errors.

 ## Bonus

 Complete the previous exercises in Python.
+You will have to do this on your own, outside of CodeWars, since the kata has not been translated.

 Complete the following exercises in Ruby, JavaScript, and Python: